Cape Sable Island

 Since 1676, shipwrecks in this area have been common.
 Some ships suffered only minor damage, while others were a total loss including all their crew and passengers.
-After 1800 wreck documentations have been quite complete.
+After 1800 wreck documentation has been quite complete.

 A yearly event is planned to celebrate the Cape Sable Lighthouse – Cape Days.
 Boat rides to the island are held throughout the day, to let visitors explore this magical island themselves.
-This year, Cape Days is held August 8.
+This year, Cape Days are held on August 8.